protocol/filecoin-mecha-twin/README.md

 ## Usage

-There is an high-level function that can be used to run a forecast/simulation of circulating supply and its components.
+There is a high-level function that can be used to run a forecast/simulation of circulating supply and its components.
 First you need to import the relevant packages:

 ```python
 import mechafil